A Blend of Whisky and Walking on the Speyside Way

 Our Speyside Way holidays are available to walk March to October.

-It is possible to visit The Speyside Way at any point of the year without facing any considerable difficulties.
-However, there are practical issues relating to accommodation - e.g. summer tends to book quite quickly, but in winter a lot of B&Bs close their doors.
+Summer tends to book quite quickly and in winter a lot of B&Bs close their doors.
 We would recommend spring/autumn as the optimal time to visit - this way you are also less likely to have to fend off midges on your journey.

 Speyside Way Client Reviews